henryliang2/movie-nominator/README.md

 ## Design Notes
 This app was designed and built with user experience and usability principles in mind.
 I made sure to
 focus on simplicity and providing the user with each new task in a clear and stepwise fashion.
 The
 controls were made to be intuitive and easy for the user to discover organically.
-In addition,
+Controls are also
-controls are also removed when appropriate in order to limit any confusion.
+removed when appropriate in order to limit any confusion.
+After the user nominates their fifth and
+final movie, the view is designed to change stylistically to imbue a sense of gravity in the user's
+actions - that their decision matters.

 ![](public/ux-flow.png)